Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 What Kind of Food Is Served in Bhutan?

-Dinner will often be a buffet at our hotel, where you can serve yourself and taste some new dishes.
+Dinner will often be a buffet at our hotel, where you can taste a variety of new dishes.
 Some foods are hot-spicy, but usually we as travelers will be served mild versions.
 Momos, steamed dumplings like Chinese potstickers, are very common and popular everywhere for lunch.
 They’re stuffed with ground meat or a tasty mixture of onions and other vegetables.
 Momos are great with spicy chili-soy dipping sauces.

 Rice and/or buckwheat noodles are present at all meals, and sauteed vegetable mixtures and soups are also served.
-Chicken is the most common meat, often served as cut-up pieces in a sauce.
+Chicken or beef are the most common meats, often served stir-fried.
 Dessert might be fruit or cake or pudding.

 What Treasures Are There to Buy in Bhutan?